Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 * **Action**: Add `MyLightRandomizer` to the list of Randomizers in `SimulationScenario`.

 You will notice that the Randomizer's UI snippet contains one Parameter named `Light Intensity Parameter`.
 This is the same Parameter we added in the code block above.
-Here, you can set the sampling distribution (`Value`), `Seed`, and `Range` for this float Parameter:
+Here, you can set the sampling distribution (`Value`) and `Range` for this float Parameter:

 <p align="center">
 <img src="Images/light_rand_1.png" width="420"/>